telerik/xaml-docs/controls/radgridview/columns/how-to/create-custom-column-editor.md

 # Create Custom Column Editor

 This tutorial will guide you through the common task of creating a custom column in __RadGridView__.
-More precisely, a UserControl with __TextBox__ and __RadComboBox__, as well as a custom bound column that uses it as an edit element, will be created.
+More precisely, you will learn to create a UserControl with __TextBox__ and __RadComboBox__, as well as a custom bound column that uses it as an edit element.

 * In the beginning you need __RadGridView__ populated with sample data.
 Below are the business object definition ( __Example 1__), as well as __RadGridView__ declaration( __Example 2__).